Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the peas, quinoa, alfalfa and the high protein content of Pinnacle Peak, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, quinoa, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Pinnacle Grain Free Dog Food is a potato-based kibble using a moderate amount of turkey or salmon as its main source of animal protein, thus earning the brand 4 stars.
+Pinnacle Grain Free is a plant-based dry dog food using a moderate amount of poultry or salmon as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a notably higher meat protein content may wish to visit our review of Pinnacle Peak Protein Formula dry dog food.